Log Railing

 Log Railings Explained

-What is log railing?
+What is Log Railing?

 Log railing is a style of rustic guardrail where logs, or rounded pieces of wood, are used as structural elements.
 The main structural elements are the posts and the horizontal members that connect them.
 Log railings typically have larger diameter logs as the posts, with 6 and 8 inches being the most common sizes, although some log posts can exceed 12 inches depending on the application.
 Log stairs also use rounds for the structural elements like stringers and treads and will often feature a log handrail.